microsoftgraph/microsoft-graph-docs-contrib/concepts/application-rollkey-prooftoken.md

 This article provides code examples in C# to demostrate how to:
 1. Compute the client assertion by using an existing valid certificate.
 2. Generate the PoP token by using the generated client assertion key.
-3. Use the proof of possession token to upload a new certificate to the app or service principal object using the **addKey** method.
+3. Use the PoP token to upload a new certificate to the app or service principal object using the **addKey** method.
-4. Use the proof of possession token to remove a certificate from the app or service principal object using the **removeKey** method.
+4. Use the PoP token to remove a certificate from the app or service principal object using the **removeKey** method.

 > [!IMPORTANT]
 > Applications that don't have any existing *valid* certificates because certificates haven't been added yet or existing certificates have expired can't use this service action.
 Instead, use the [Update application](/graph/applications-how-to-add-certificate) operation to update the update the **keyCredential** property.